GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (99) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 3 yards.

 **Critical Failure**: You accidentally electrocute yourself just a little bit, inflicting an electrical attack against yourself.

+#### Voice of Familiarity

+**Minimum Tier**: 3

+**Casting Time**: 1 action

+**Effect**: You send a telpathic message to any number of creatures you are personally familiar with on the same plane of existence.
+The length of the message is a number of words equal to the spell's tier divided by the number of creatures you choose to communicate with.
+This spell does not allow you to know if a creature received your message or if it is even on the same plane of existence.

+When you cast this, you may choose for recipients to understand the message to be of your voice or as an unknown voice.

+A critical success with the spell allows you to do one of the following;
+Increase the word count to increase to spell tier + [Magic] bonus divided by number of intended recipients, or
+Treat the "voice" of the spell as being one of another creature you are familiar with.

+**At Higher TIers**: The benefits are noted above.

+**Critical Failure**: The message fails to reach anything.

 ### W (7